snowplow/snowplowanalytics.com/_posts/2020-03-05-snowplow-android-tracker-1.4.0-released/index.md

 - Bump target Android API to 29 ([#357][357])

 We updated the library and the demo app to be fully compatible with Android 10 (API 29).
-It doesn't introduce any incompatibility with old versions and minimum Android OS version supported still the Android 4.0 (API 14).
+It doesn't introduce any incompatibility with old versions and minimum Android OS version supported still Android 4.0 (API 14).

 - Cannot unset user id from subject ([#353][353])

-This bug causes issues when a parameter not required is set to null.
+This bug causes issues when a parameter that is not required is set to null.
 In particular it has been reported that the `uid` parameter couldn't be cleared from the Subject once it was set the first time.
 Now, setting it to `null` clears the parameter.

 - The method `Util.getEventId` is deprecated

 It is a utility function in the `Util` class able to generate random UUID.
 It has been renamed to `getUUIDString`.
-The method `getEventId` will be removed in the 2.0 release.
+The method `getEventId` will be removed in the future v2.0 release.